hugojarkoff/rapGPT/README.md

 Local inference is done using `python app/app.py` script.
 Some additional arguments can be passed, essentially indicating wether to use the [default checkpoint on HF Hub](https://huggingface.co/hugojarkoff/rapGPT/tree/main) or some local checkpoint.

 ## 5. Online Inference
-Online inference is served [on HF](https://huggingface.co/spaces/hugojarkoff/rapGPT) through the (more or less) the same Gradio `app`.
+Online inference is served [on HF](https://huggingface.co/spaces/hugojarkoff/rapGPT) through the (more or less) same Gradio `app`.
 It automatically calls the [default checkpoint on HF Hub](https://huggingface.co/hugojarkoff/rapGPT/tree/main) for inference.

+## Future Works / Ideas

+Contribs welcome!

+- Retrain a bigger model for even better / more style-accurate lyrics
+- Find a way to select multiple artists tokens (for mixing styles)

 ## Credits